 Training

 Obtaining a PG Cert or Diploma requires acceptance on a course offered by one of 20 or so universities around the country.
-Such courses typically run for 12 months (PG Cert) or 18 months (PG Diploma).
+Entry requirements generally include a first degree in radiography, midwifery or similar science or health-related subject.
+Students may be accepted on a course if their previous learning and experience fulfils specific non-standard entry criteria.
+Courses typically run for 12 months (PG Cert) or 18 months (PG Diploma).
 They are offered as part time, full time or block release courses, the format varying with each university.
 All require attendance at the university for academic studies and clinical placement in an approved hospital for clinical training.

-A typical part time course requires one day's attendance at university and a minimum of two day's full time clinical training.
-It is generally the prospective students responsibility to arrange an approved clinical placement.
+A typical part time course requires one day's attendance at university and a minimum of two days full time clinical training.
+It is generally the prospective student’s responsibility to arrange an approved clinical placement.

 2. Further information on training for specific specialties can be obtained by approaching the relevant Royal College or professional society.